-From 2016 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,200 (as of July 2015, calculation details are to be confirmed), and there will be no government grant.
+From 2016 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,200, and there will be no government grant.
 Details about the Cambridge Bursary Scheme for 2016 entrants will follow, when available.

-For EU undergraduates who demonstrate equivalent financial circumstances and outstanding academic merit, King’s will offer up to ten awards to supplement the Cambridge Bursary at a level that matches the financial support available to UK undergraduates in government grants and loans.
+For EU undergraduates who demonstrate financial need and outstanding academic merit, King’s will offer up to ten awards of typically £2,000 to supplement the Cambridge Bursary such that the total financial support matches that available to UK undergraduates in government loans.

 Overseas candidates are eligible to apply for financial support from the Cambridge Commonwealth, European and International Trust.
 King’s offers additional partial overseas studentships of typically £2,000 based on financial need and academic excellence.

 See below for further details of all sources of financial support available at King’s.